berbix/berbix-node/README.md

 Parameters:

 - `secret` - This is the secret associated with that webhook.
-NOTE: This is distinct from the client secret and can be found on the webhook configuration page of the dashboard.
+NOTE: This is distinct from the API secret and can be found on the webhook configuration page of the dashboard.
 - `body` - The full request body from the webhook.
 This should take the raw request body prior to parsing.
 - `header` - The value in the 'X-Berbix-Signature' header.

+##### `deleteTransaction(tokens: Tokens): void`

+Permanently deletes all submitted data associated with the transaction corresponding to the tokens provided.

 ### `Tokens`